 With this new information, God was healing our marriage and at the same time satisfying my desire.
 He was helping me understand a little secret.
 It is through sexual intimacy my husband feels connected to me.
 Sexual intimacy is the mystery Paul was explaining in Ephesians 5:32.
-Isn’t Christ connected to his church?
-That’s the kind of connection sexual intimacy creates between husband and wife.
+Isn’t Christ connected to His church?
+That’s the kind of connection that sexual intimacy creates between husband and wife.

 Good resource: Read more about the marvelous male brain, “What Can He Be Thinking?” by Michael Gurian.

 Bonny Logsdon Burns writes at the OysterBed7 blog where she encourages the low-libido wife from a Christian perspective.
 Bonny wishes to help wives understand the many dimensions of desire.
 She gently blends scripture with her science and her lay-counseling background for those women who fear they may never again experience sensual cravings.
 In her light yet sensitive manner, she offers practical wisdom and sound information while covering everything in prayer.
 She wants others to have hope as she shares her own journey toward reclaiming her sex drive and enjoying full intimacy with her husband.
 Walking alongside hurting women is her passion.